hmdhszd/Red-Hat-Certified-System-Administrator-RHCSA/1-Essential-Tools/5-hard link.md

 ```

-we can se the same inode
+we can see the same inode

  pictures/dog.jpg \

                    |-->       Inode: 108178360      -->       blocks of data on the disk

   photos/dog.jpg  /